+Summer interns are current students or recent graduates from around the world who support Al-Shabaka's research and writing efforts on a range of topics related to Palestinian policy.
 The internship program typically ranges from 10-12 weeks during the summer months and includes a modest stipend.
 We are also open to coordinating with universities to ensure the provision of academic credit.
 Interns work remotely and can be based anywhere across the globe.

-Ziad Al-Qattan is our 2020 summer intern.
+Ziad Al-Qattan was our 2020 summer intern.
 Ziad is a graduate student at the University of Oxford.
 He holds a BSc in Anthropology from UCL (Class I) and has worked previously in political communications and the non-profit sector.
 His MPhil thesis at Oxford has revolved around the politics of popular music in occupied Palestine.
 His research interests lie in the fields of cultural studies, social history, decolonisation, and resistance studies.